-Most companies and businesses in Florida must provide workers' compensation insurance coverage to protect their employees from lost wages, medical bills, and other unexpected expenses that result from an on the job injury.
+In Florida, most companies and businesses must provide workers' compensation insurance coverage to protect their employees from lost wages, medical bills, and other unexpected expenses that result from an on the job injury.
 If your employer is not required to provide workers' compensation coverage, then they will have to file for an exemption with the state.
 This page discusses workers' compensation exemption and what it means for your at work accident and injury.

 The Coye Law Firm is a workers' comp law firm dedicated to getting maximum benefits for injured workers.
 If you're injured on the job and have questions about what to do next, contact our workers compensation lawyers immediately.
 Your claim depends on swift action and aggressive representation for your interests.

 Coverage requirements vary among businesses.
 Employees in the construction industry, for example, are much more at risk of an on the job injury.

 Therefore, Florida requires construction companies to provide coverage even if they have one employee.

 Your employer must provide workers compensation insurance coverage if they are:

 - In an industry other than construction and has four or more full-time or part-time employees